NYCPython/nycpython.com/README.rst

     $ pip install -r requirements.txt

 Next, we'll need to install Redis before we can run the server.
-Deactivate your virutal environment and see the `Redis Quickstart`_ guide for installation instructions.
+Deactivate your virtual environment and see the `Redis Quickstart`_ guide for installation instructions.

 Once you have Redis installed, reactivate your virtual environment and execute the following commands